ehdckf/b8ff73d1/README.md

 ### 3.4 Authenticate

-#### The currency of the player is set up when the player opens a game for the first time, and the player account is created in the Pragmatic Play database, with the userId and currency received in the response on the Authentication request. <br> Important:  Currency cannot be changed after the player account is created.
+The currency of the player is set up when the player opens a game for the first time, and the __player account is created in the Pragmatic Play database__, with the userId and currency received in the response on the Authentication request. <br> Important:  Currency cannot be changed after the player account is created.

 <br>
 <br>